gtoal/uparse/README.md

 The entire grammar must be present in the source file, commented in this fashion.
-The grammar file can be extracted from these embedded comments using any convenient utility on the host system such such as:
+The grammar file can be extracted from these embedded comments using any convenient utility on the host system such as:

           sed -ne 's|\(.*\)//\\\\ \(.*\)|\2|gp' language.g